 New Range Rover SUV to debut tonight.
 New leaked video shares more details

 New Range Rover SUV to debut tonight.
-New leaked video shares more details2 min read .
-Updated: 26 Oct 2021, 05:10 PM IST
+New leaked video shares more details

 The new 2022 Range Rover SUV images has been leaked ahead of its global debut later tonight.
 The fifth generation of the model launches a new platform that will host plug-in versions.